tonylampada/tonylampada.github.io/index.md

 ## 2. What I can do

 * I can do other things but I have worked most of my life with web development (and some devops more recently).
-My favorite stack for webdev is Postgres, AWS, Docker, Python, Django and AngularJS (1.x) or VueJs.
+My favorite stack for webdev is Postgres, AWS, Docker, Python, Django and AngularJS (1.x) or VueJs.g
 * I can put together modern web applications and **scalably** deploy them - in an automated fashion - to production environments in the cloud with **zero downtime**.
 * I can organize the development proccess for your team, and apply the right tools to make development and breeze both for front-end and back-end.
 * I can design and understand business processes, and I can *help* with project management and bring a set of management best practices that tends to make everyone deliver better results consistently.